 Once you start to dive into the whole buying process it can be a daunting task.
-The helmet market ranges from everything from the cheapest possible helmet that barely scraped by the certification process to high end and feature-packed helmets that are designed to make every effort possible to protect.
+The helmet market has everything from the cheapest possible helmet that is barely scraped by the certification process to high-end and feature-packed helmets that are designed to make every effort possible to protect.

 The helmet that can speak for your child.
 The POCito Fornix MIPS ski helmet includes numerous safety features that work to prevent accidents from happening.
 Bright, fluorescent colors that make kids more noticeable give other skiers more time to react to the location of your child, helping to avoid collisions.

 Reflective patches further enhance visibility.
-If an accident does happen, the ski helmet protects young ones with features including aramid penetration barrier, a lightweight EPS liner and a PC shell.
+If an accident does happen, the ski helmet protects young ones with features including an aramid penetration barrier, a lightweight EPS liner, and a PC shell.

-Inspired by the original -the Fornix -the all new POCito Fornix MIPS for kids features many of the same technologies as its parent: A new and improved fit system ensure its easy to find the right fit; a goggle clip gives security; and goggle chimneys mean that vapour can escape from POC goggles to prevent steaming.
+Inspired by the original -the Fornix -the all-new POCito Fornix MIPS for kids features many of the same technologies as its parent: A new and improved fit system ensures its easy to find the right fit; a goggle clip gives security, and goggle chimneys mean that vapor can escape from POC goggles to prevent steaming.

 When it comes to safety, this helmet has it all.
 If you want to give your child the best of the best at a reasonable price, look no further.